 Remember that postural change is a process, not a destination.
 Your body has spent years developing compensatory patterns, so be patient as you retrain these deeply ingrained habits.
 Small, consistent improvements compound into significant transformations over time.

-Integration is key—the goal isn’t just to have good posture during exercise, but to carry these improvements into your daily work life.
+Integration is key.
+The goal isn’t just to have good posture during exercise, but to carry these improvements into your daily work life.
 Practice engaging your core and maintaining spinal length during simple activities like walking to the coffee machine or sitting down at your desk.

 Frequently Asked Questions